Estimated reading time: 6 minutes

 – CBC News

-Money is an essential resource that any individual can possess at all times as it is for a business.
+Money is an essential resource that any individual can always possess, as it is for a business.

 However, if money resources become inconsistent or incorrect, this results in budget failure.